Brain Injury Program Information

 Appropriate placement of each person served is also addressed through the admission and discharge criteria for each component of care, the resources available, and resources previously used, ongoing assessment and the person's potential to benefit.

-A psychiatrist medically supervises WakeMed Rehabs BIRS program.
+A physiatrist medically supervises WakeMed Rehabs BIRS program.
 Services are provided by highly qualified professional staff designated specifically for the brain injury rehabilitation program.
 Treatment space, bed assignment and equipment are also specifically identified for provision within the brain injury rehabilitation program.

 The interdisciplinary teams for the brain injury program are comprised of consistently assigned staff from the following professional disciplines dependent on patient need: